SkullAndBonesTools/SkullAndBonesData/README.md

 ## How to Use
 ### Raw Data
-You can find the raw data files as JSON in the [data](https://github.com/SkullAndBonesTools/SkullAndBonesData/tree/master/data) folder for the different types.
+You can find the raw data files as JSON in the [data](https://github.com/SkullAndBonesTools/SkullAndBonesData/tree/master/data) folder.

 ### Package
-Based on the raw data is the `snbdata` npm package available, featuring access to the data as typescript objects with type safety and autocompletion.
+Based on the raw data is the `snbdata` npm package available, featuring access to the data as objects with type safety and autocompletion.

 #### Guide
 **Install the Package**